yevheniiairapetian/myFlix-Angular-client/README.md

 # MyFlixAngularClient

 ## Description
-This project contains the front-end part of the R3play back-end ([here](https://github.com/yevheniiairapetian/r3play)) for displaying the information about movies and tv series written with Angular.
+This project contains the front-end part of the R3play back-end ([here](https://github.com/yevheniiairapetian/r3play)) for displaying the information about movies written with Angular.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.6.

 ## Technologies Used